Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Cumulants for spreadability systems

 \begin{remark} Other examples of noncrossing cumulants come from the c-free exchangeability systems of \cite{BLS96}, see \cite[Section~4.7]{L04}.
-Again Lemma~\ref{lem:factorization} provides a new proof. \end{remark} We conclude this section with a generalized variant of monotone cumulants coming from c-monotone spreadability system $\cS_{\mathrm{CM}}$ as we shall see next.
-Recall that we consider two states $\phi,\psi$ on an algebra $\mathcal{A}$ to define $\cS_{\mathrm{CM}}$. \begin{prop} The cumulant functional $K^{\mathrm{CM}}_\pi$ associated to the c-monotone spreadability system $\cS_{\mathrm{CM}}$ is given by
+Lemma~\ref{lem:factorization} \ref{item:factorization2} provides a new proof that crossing cumulants vanish. \end{remark} Let us consider next c-monotone spreadability system $\cS_{\mathrm{CM}}$.
+Recall from Section~\ref{sssec:cmonotone} that the construction of $\cS_{\mathrm{CM}}$ is based on an algebra $\mathcal{A}$ with two linear functionals $\phi,\psi$. \begin{prop} Let $K^{\mathrm{CM}}_\pi$ be the $\pi$-cumulant associated to the c-monotone spreadability system $\cS_{\mathrm{CM}}$ defined in Section \ref{sssec:cmonotone} and $K^{{\monoM},\psi}_n$ the $n^{\mathrm{th}}$ monotone cumulant functional with respect to the linear map $\psi:\mathcal{A}\to \C$.
+Then